uchicago-cs/cmsc22000/website/content/projects/2019/spec.md

 *   Tasks/issues: 10 points
 *   Getting a pull request to master approved: 20 points
 *   Code reviews: 15 points
-*   Peer feedback: 15 points

 Every time you do one of the above, you will be graded on a simple “check minus”, “check”, or “check plus” scale, and you will accrue 70%, 85%, or 100%, respectively, of the point value of the work you completed.

-For example, suppose you have completed 3 tasks (graded “check”, “check”, and “check plus”) gotten a pull request to master approved (graded “check”) and done one peer feedback (graded “check plus”).
+For example, suppose you have completed 3 tasks (graded “check”, “check”, and “check plus”) gotten a pull request to master approved (graded “check”) and done one code review (graded “check plus”).
 You will have accrued the following number of points:

 $$ (0.8\cdot 10) + (0.8\cdot 10) + (1.0\cdot 10) + (0.8\cdot 20) + (1.0\cdot 15) = 8+8+10+16+15 =57 $$